 Since parental optimists have lower seedset (seed to ovule ratio), logically they need to ensure that the seeds they mature are likely to germinate and establish.
 One mechanism to increase seed and seedling success is to invest more resources in embryo provisioning, manifested as higher packaging and dispersal costs and higher seed mass.
 High per seed resource investment in turn will favor provisioning embryos that are vigorous genotypes, in part accomplished by being selective about which pollen grains to use and which zygotes to provision, termed selective abortion.
 This has been shown to be an important mechanism to increase plant fitness (Willson & Burley 1983; Sutherland 1986; Kozlowski & Stearns 1989; Guittian 1993; Melser & Klinkhamer 2001; Harder & Barrett 2006).
 A parent plant can exert stronger zygote selection if a large pool of excess zygotes is brought into existence, exactly the strategy displayed by a parental optimist.
 In summary, we expect the ratio of ovules to seeds, defined here as choosiness (the inverse of seedset), to be highest in parental optimists, those species with relatively lower pollen-attraction costs (Figure 1d).
 (Note that choosiness as defined here encompasses a number of processes that occur between ovule maturation and the onset of zygote provisioning, including pollen-limitation, pollen-ovule incompatibility, and selective embryo abortion.
 However among these processes, it is selective abortion that is expected to be stronger in species with a relatively higher ovule count, i.e. parental optimists.)

+The count-size trade-offs and parental optimist-parental pessimist trade-offs emerge in different bodies of literature, but by extending them to consider total reproductive investment and parts counts at two key times in a plant’s reproductive cycle it becomes apparent that they represent the same reproductive strategy continuum and together predict a syndrome of traits associated with large-seeded versus (depicted in Figure 1e) versus small-seeded species.
+Consider a large-seeded species, one lying on the low seed count-high reproductive costs end of trade-off 1 (Figure 1b).
+Such species will align with the high choosiness-low relative pollen attraction costs end of trade-off 3 (Figure 1d), for species with high reproductive costs will be most selective about which embryos to provision.
+By logic, a species with low seed count and high choosiness (low seedset), must produce a relatively larger ovule count, aligning these species with the high ovule count-low pollen-attraction costs end of trade-off 2 (Figure 1c).
+Indeed, trade-off 3 is nearly a ratio of the two energy pool-count trade-offs: it reflects what decisions plants make after allocating energy to pollen-attraction (trade-off 2), but before begin their allocation of the provisioning component of total reproductive investment (part of trade-off 1).

-The trade-offs described involve different reproductive tissues, but represent the same reproductive strategy continuum.
-At one end of the spectrum are species that produce relatively few, but large seeds, and have low seedset.
+In summary, at one end of the spectrum are species that produce relatively few, but large seeds, and have low seedset.
 They display greater selectivity in which zygotes to provision, since they are investing more energy in each offspring and maturing fewer seeds.
 These species invest relatively more in seed provisioning and relatively less in pollen attraction per ovule.
 Parental pessimists have the same energy to invest in both ovules and seeds, but produce relatively fewer, more costly ovules and relatively more, less costly seeds.
 Two previous studies have indeed observed that big-seeded species have lower seedset, also attributed to greater choosiness (Lord & Westoby 2006, 2012).